Last updated: May 4, 2026

 Step 1: Form Your Business Entity

-File Articles of Organization for an LLC with the Rhode Island Department of State for $150 online at sos.ri.gov/divisions/business-services.
-Processing takes 1-3 business days.
-Annual report: $50 (plus $2.50 online fee), filed between February 1 and May 1 each year.
+File Articles of Organization for an LLC with the Rhode Island Department of State for $150 at sos.ri.gov/divisions/business-services.
+Processing takes 1-3 business days for online filings.
+Every Rhode Island LLC must maintain a registered agent with a physical RI address — commercial registered agent services run $49-$150/year.

 Step 2: Obtain a Local Business License